Last Updated on

 Chances are that you are not drinking nearly enough water during the day.
 By the time you are thirsty your body is already dehydrated so you should keep this in mind and fill up your glass regularly.

-Your body can experience serious side effects with as little as two percent dehydration, and water is also essential for your muscles to perform properly.
+Your body can experience serious side effects with as little as 2% dehydration, and water is also essential for your muscles to perform properly.

 Being properly hydrated will also help to digest your food better and will keep those hunger pains at bay.